snownontrace/snownontrace.github.io/repp-assisted-plasmid-design.md

   | oS13         | CCGATCCGTCGACGTCAGGTGGCACTTTTCG            |
   | pW256_3_syn  | TGGTGGTGG...(long sequence)...AGCTGTACAAGT |

   The table in "pW256.output-strategy.csv" can be directly printed out for benchwork, while the reagent list in "pW256.output-reagents.csv" can be copied directly into the vendors for ordering primers (e.g., IDT) or synthetic fragments (e.g., Twist).
+Sometimes more than one solution is given, where the solution with the lowest may have more fragments than the solution with fewer fragments.

   Note that the primers found in primer_database.csv are marked with an asterisk, while new primers are numbered by incrementing from the last entry in the primer database spreadsheet.
+New primers can also be copied into primer_database.csv for future usage.